PavelPZ/riverpod_navigator/under_the_hood.md

 ...
 ```

-## At the end is the navigation stack, represented by Flutter Navigator 2.0 RouterDelegate
+## At the end is the navigation stack, implemented by Flutter Navigator 2.0 RouterDelegate

 ```dart
 class RiverpodRouterDelegate extends RouterDelegate<TypedPath> {